 Rotterdam to Dublin by bus, train and ferry

 How to get to an island like Ireland without flying?
 Easy!
 Take one of the several ferries that run between Ireland and the UK.
-I travelled from The Netherlands to Dublin via London by bus, train and ferry, which I quite enjoyed.
+I travelled from the Netherlands to Dublin via London by bus, train and ferry, which I quite enjoyed.
 It’s possible to cram the entire journey into one day when travelling by train, but this leaves zero room for delays.
 By bus, it’s more doable to get to Dublin within 24 hours from Rotterdam.
 I went for more ‘slow travel’ with a stop in Wales.
 That turned out to be a good decision, because I had a great few days exploring hiking trails on the north coast of Wales.
 But back to the main topic: getting to Dublin without flying.
 You can find the route I took below.
-And important to note is that you can save a lot of money by looking for Sail & Rail deals.
+An important to note is that you can save a lot of money by looking for Rail & Sail deals.

 Day 1 – Rotterdam > London

 I departed from Rotterdam on a Thursday evening, travelling by Flixbus.
-For me, that’s the cheapest option to travel between The Netherlands and the UK.
+For me, that’s the cheapest option to travel between the Netherlands and the UK.
 The Eurostar is a lost faster and more comfortable, but the bus is also fine.
 It’s a night bus that has a few stops in Belgium before you have to get off at Calais to go through passport control and board the ferry.
 Sometimes, you get a full English breakfast on the ferry at 3 am for free!
 And the best part is that there’s also a vegan option.
 At Dover, you get back on the bus for the last few hours to London.
 Because you’ll need to board the ferry in the middle of the night, don’t expect a good night’s sleep when opting for the Flixbus.

 Day 2 – London > Holyhead